TEXAS A&M'S INTERACTIVE MAP & VIRTUAL TOUR

 Concept3D and it's platform exactly what we at Texas A&M were looking for.
 Not only did they render our campus to incredible detail, but the interactive tools that are built on top of the map are amazing.

 We all know it, 360 photo and video are the future.
 We have partnered with CampusBird to be one of the first universities to fully embrace 360 and VR campus experiences.
 We are constantly adding new 360 panoramas and soon, many 360 videos of campus experiences as well as what Aggies are doing around the world!

-With this new interactive map of campus, a perspective student can play with the layers and get a real feel of the campus and how areas are relative to eachother.
+With this new interactive map of campus, a perspective student can play with the layers and get a real feel of the campus and how areas are relative to each other.
 You can search for "coffee" and see all of the places to grab coffee and which one is closest.
-You can just highlight the residence halls (or even narrow it down by type of hall) and see where you might want to live on campus.
-The features are endless.

 The Campus Tour feature is also something we had wanted to update for a while.
 Now a prospective student or visitor anywhere on earth can walk the official campus tour and learn about our history and traditions.
 They can flip through pictures, video, and read about our buildings and statues.

 Each location also has a unique link so that we can link directly to it any time it is referenced.

 We've even made layers for specific events that allow users to just see the buildings, routes and points of interest that partain to that day/event.